ZigaSajovic/CppML/docs/tutorial/index.md

 | [`ZipWithVariadic`](../reference/Algorithm/ZipWithVariadic.md) | Zips two lists with a variadic `With` template.                | `Ts... -> With<Us...>...`       |

-## Further examples
+## Examples

 ### Optimizing the memory layout of `std::tuple`

-A detailed post about optimizing the memory layout of `std::tuple` using `CppML` can be found [here](https://github.com/ZigaSajovic/optimizing-the-memory-layout-of-std-tuple).
+The following is a condensed version of the post [Optimizing the memory layout of `std::tuple`](https://github.com/ZigaSajovic/optimizing-the-memory-layout-of-std-tuple).
 The optimization comes from considering the way in which objects are laid out in memory (remember that they must be [naturally aligned](https://en.wikipedia.org/wiki/Data_structure_alignment) and thus padding may be required).
 We implement a class `Tuple`, which is an interface wrapper around `std::tuple`.
-It works by computing the permutation of the element of the tuple, that minimizes the needed padding and lays them out in memory in that order.
-It memorizes the permutation as an `ml::ListT<ml::Int<Is>...>`, and computes its inverse permutation.
-Using the inverse permutation, it than internally redirects the user to the correct element upon use (hence the user can be oblivious to the permutation).
+It works by approximating the optimal permutation by the `Permutation` that sorts the types by their `alignment`.
+It than lays the objects out in memory in that order.
+It holds the `Permutation` as its template argument, and uses it to internally redirect the users indexing (hence the user can be oblivious to the permutation).

 Please see the original post [Optimizing the memory layout of `std::tuple`](https://github.com/ZigaSajovic/optimizing-the-memory-layout-of-std-tuple), where the entire solution is constructed step by step.

-Here, we present the results.
+Before we begin, take a look at the result.

 ```c++